anchore/grype-db/README.md

 grype-db build [-g] [--dir=DIR] [--schema=SCHEMA] [--skip-validation] [-p PROVIDER ...]

 # Package the already built DB file into an archive ready for upload and serving
+# note: you will require the zstd utility to be installed on your system
 grype-db package [--dir=DIR] [--publish-base-url=URL]
 ```